wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-rep-fort-worth-insi-rse82a.md

 ---
 position: Inside Sales Rep
 description: >-
-  ## About the Role

-  In the vibrant and ever-evolving landscape of Fort Worth, Texas's technology sector, nestled amidst the bustling MarTech industry, lies an exciting opportunity for an Inside Sales Representative eager to make their mark.
-Here in the heart of the Lone Star State, where innovation meets tradition, you will dive headfirst into a second-shift role that thrives on the dynamic energy of the late afternoon and evening hours, capturing opportunities that lead to success.
+  About the Role In the vibrant and everevolving landscape of Fort Worth, Texas's technology sector, nestled amidst the bustling MarTech industry, lies an exciting opportunity for an Inside Sales Representative eager to make their mark.
+Here in the heart of the Lone Star State, where innovation meets tradition, you will dive headfirst into a secondshift role that thrives on the dynamic energy of the late afternoon and evening hours, capturing opportunities that lead to success.
 Starting your...
 location: 'Fort Worth, TX'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'